tarwn/lessthandot-hugo/blogs/content/posts/2014-01-22-the-wordpress-migration-you-probably-didnt-know-about.md

 </p>

 <p>
   It all really moved this fast.
 As I had a few hours or a half day on a Saturday, I would sit down and just knock out a whole section of functionality (then take 3-4 weeks off to do other things).
-If this had been a real job, I'm confidant this would have taken less than a week…well, if you don't count importing.
+If this had been a real job, I'm confidant this would have taken less than a week...well, if you don't count importing.
 </p>

 <h3>
-  Argh, importing…
+  Argh, importing...
 </h3>

 <p>
   The hard part ended up being the data.
-We had over 2000 posts we wanted to bring across, blog authors we wanted to preserve, thousands of custom tags, way too many categories, more thousands of comments, view counts I wanted to preserve, images in posts that needed their URL redirected to wherever I ended up copying the b2evo image folders, … surely this had been solved before.
+We had over 2000 posts we wanted to bring across, blog authors we wanted to preserve, thousands of custom tags, way too many categories, more thousands of comments, view counts I wanted to preserve, images in posts that needed their URL redirected to wherever I ended up copying the b2evo image folders, ... surely this had been solved before.
 </p>

 <p>